 When reviewing a submitted expense sheet, an Administrator or Manager can reject the expense sheet if it includes incomplete or incorrect information.

-From the Company Dashboard, click on "Review" next to the notification "x expense sheets are waiting for your approval."
+From the Company --> Dashboard page, click on "Review" next to the notification "x expense sheets are waiting for your approval."

 Select the checkboxes for the appropriate expense sheets.
 Make sure that you have selected "reject selected expense sheets" in the drop-down menu, and click on the "go" button.
 You can also reject each expense sheet manually by clicking on the edit pencil icon to view the expense sheet and then clicking on the "reject this expense sheet” button.